Graph#

 - subgraph(nodes=None, inputs=None, outputs=None)[source]#

-Extract subgraph by nodes, inputs, and output.
+Extract subgraph by nodes, inputs, and outputs.

-If multiple parameters are specified, the result is a union of the selection.
+If multiple parameters are specified, the result is a union of the selections.
 The subgraph is a deep copy of the original graph.
 The behavior is different from the parent class method, where the subgraph returns a view of the original graph.